 As of January 1st 2021, under the AODA, all public sector organizations must ensure their Internet websites and web content adhere to Level AA standard as defined by the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0.

 The Accessibility for Ontarians with Disabilities Act (AODA) Office has partnered with the Centre for Learning, Leadership & Culture (LLC) to offer a variety of training sessions for staff and librarians to learn more about these new guidelines and how we can work to ensure that our content is as accessible as possible.

 We have a range of upcoming AODA sessions scheduled, including:

 - Accessibility & Procurement

 If you are unable to register for a session or are interested in a topic that is not currently covered, we would like to hear from you!
 Please contact Ben Poynton for more information on how you can get involved.

 Compliance and Consultation

-An AODA audit will help provide you with a thorough review of your website’s accessibility, as well as strategies for making any necessary changes.
+An AODA review will help provide you with a thorough review of your website’s accessibility, as well as strategies for making any necessary changes.